Riddim

 In Jamaican dancehall music, a riddim is the instrumental accompaniment to a song and is synonymous with the rhythm section and of a song's "groove" in its bass and low drum parts.
 Jamaican music genres that use the term consist of the riddim plus the voicing (vocal part) sung by the deejay.
 A given riddim, if popular, may be used in dozens—or even hundreds—of songs, not only in recordings but also in live performances.

 Since the 1970s, riddims have accompanied reggae music and through the 1980s, more widely known as dancehall.
-As seen in dancehall music, there is a voicing part—sung by the DJ—over a riddim that has probably been widely used in many other songs.
+As seen in dancehall music, there is a voicing part—sung by the Deejay—over a riddim that has probably been widely used in many other songs.
 There is a unique establishment in the combination of riddims and voicing.

 By 1993, Jamaica finally established a copyright act, but producers still face difficulty in establishing profit.
 Through proper registration, many artists now work on negotiating their royalties and taking it more seriously.
 The unique nature of dancehall and riddims have been highly influential on the numerous remixes that now circulate throughout R&B and hip-hop music.

 Definition

-Some classic riddims, such as "Nanny Goat" and "Real Rock,” both produced by Clement "Coxsone" Dodd, are essentially the accompaniment tracks of the original 1960s reggae songs with those names.
+Some classic riddims, such as "Nanny Goat" and "Real Rock," both produced by Clement "Coxsone" Dodd, are essentially the accompaniment tracks of the original 1960s reggae songs with those names.
 Since the 1980s, however, riddims started to be originally composed by producers/beatmakers, who give the riddims original names and, typically, contract artists to voice over them.
 Thus, for example, "Diwali" is the name not of a song, but of a riddim created by Steven "Lenky" Marsden, subsequently used as the basis for several songs, such as Sean Paul's "Get Busy" and Bounty Killer's "Sufferer."

 "Riddims are the primary musical building blocks of Jamaican popular songs....
 At any given time, ten to fifteen riddims are widely used in dancehall recordings, but only two or three of these are the now ting (i.e., the latest riddims that everyone must record over if they want to get them played in the dance or on radio)....
 In dancehall performing, those whose timing is right on top of the rhythm are said to be riding di riddim.

 Bass culture

 The bass culture of Jamaican sonic sensibilities is characterized with less emphasis on melody and large emphasis on the drum beats and low frequency bass vibrations to draw attention to the social grounding to the culture.
-These aspects of Jamaican music are expressed visually through the Dancehall choreography and its African inspired folk traditions, which emphasize earthly connection through flat-footed stamping and “bumper-grinding sexually explicit choreography, where the bass note is struck by the body itself—displaying its fecundity and celebrating its fertility”.
+These aspects of Jamaican music are expressed visually through the Dancehall choreography and its African inspired folk traditions, which emphasize earthly connection through flat-footed stamping and "bumper-grinding sexually explicit choreography, where the bass note is struck by the body itself—displaying its fecundity and celebrating its fertility".
 This bass culture is also embodied sonically by the music's heartbeat, the bass lines often described as riddims, produced in the late 1960s and early 1970s.
 These riddims offer a sonic foundation on top of which different other sounds are incorporated to form innumerable versions.